Appraisals

 MANY things should be considered when selling artwork or understanding price.

 1. NUMEROUS benchmarks are used to value artwork, including size, condition, age, subject, historic importance, rarity, desirablity, frame, resale potential, and the economy are a few.
-Condition and subject are absolutely critical in determining value of artwork.
+CONDITION, QUALITY, and subject are absolutely critical in determining value of artwork.

 2. Every artist created good and bad work - so a "name" is only the beginning